felixzwettler/scripts/README.md

 The script can be executed periodically, for example with `crontab`.
 To do this, execute the command `crontab -e` and add this line to make a daily fetch at 3am:

     0 0 */3 * * python3 /path/to/script/zeit-download.py >/dev/null 2>&1

+# script-dynv6_yourdomain.sh
+Update dynv6.net IPv4 and IPv6 prefix to the current IP of the host.
+Used with a systemd service and timer to update periodically.